uvarc/rivanna-docker/README.md

 <usage>
 ```

-The first line is reproduced under List of Docker images in the main `README.md` on GitHub.
+The first line is reproduced under \"List of Docker images\" in the main `README.md` on GitHub.

 Individual `README.md` files are shown in the Docker Hub repository description.